collective/sc.embedder/README.txt

 to be render regarding the body text.
 You have the options *top, bottom, left and right*.

-Body text will be the main information that will describe the content type.
+Body text will be the main information that will describe the content.

 The *alternative content* is to give a description or transcription to an individual that is no able to hear.
 In the layout this is hidden by default.
 There is a link called **alternative content** that will show or hide again the content of this field by clicking on it.

-The *Image* will be the image that it will be showed in a search list that someone will generate to give a quick visual description of the item.
+The *Image* field is just to assign an image to the object that will give a quick visual description of the content.
+The idea is to show it in listing views or covers.

 Providers
 =========